Rigaud Benoit

-Rigaud Benoit (1911–1986) had become one of the three or four most highly prized Haitian artists well before his death.
+Rigaud Benoit (1911–1986) was a prominent Haitian painter and member of the Haitian art movement.
+He was one of Haiti's foremost painters of Naive art.
+His artwork is among the most valued and sought after in the Haitian art market.

 Early life

-A native of Port-au-Prince, Benoit had been a shoemaker, musician, and taxi driver before making his living as a painter.
-He had also supplemented his income by painting pottery pieces he rarely signed or acknowledged.
+A native of Port-au-Prince, Benoit had been a shoemaker, musician, taxi driver and chauffeur before making his living as a painter.
+He also supplemented his income by painting pottery pieces that he rarely signed or acknowledged.